- Home

 Keep exploring

-You can still see the campus in all its glory at virtual open days and events.
+If you can't get to an open day in person you can still explore universities online.
+You can see the campus in all its glory at virtual open days and events.
 Virtual tours are offered by most UK universities.
 They let you watch videos and use interactive maps so you can get a feel of the university and its surroundings.
 Make sure you see examples of accommodation, lecture halls and the city/town streets.
 This way, you can get as good a feel of the place as possible.

 Do as many tours as you can